Rom3oDelta7/MCP320X/README.md

 MCP320x is an Arduino library (for IDE version 1.6.5 and later) that provides an SPI interface to the Microchip 3204 and 3208 12-bit analog to digital converter (ADC) [datasheet].
 This is a rewrite of an older, similar library (see http://arduino.cc/forum/index.php?topic=53082.0 and http://arduino.cc/playground/Code/MCP320).

-This is a rewrite to conform to new SPI library SDK in IDE 1.6.5 and to allow both 5V and 3.3V operation.
+This new version conforms to new SPI library SDK in IDE 1.6.5 and allows both 5V and 3.3V operation (voltage support is transparent and does not need to be specified by tghe user).
 Types and functions have been redefined so this library is not directly compatible with the previous versions.
 However, the main concept in the older library of allowing for both SPI as well as direct pin manipulation modes is preserved.
 While the pin manipulation mode may be useful if SPI is not an option, it is 7-8 times slower than the SPI interface.